 When a rejection is made against a purchase order or contract, the department must notify the appropriate buyer in the Procurement Services department by telephone.

-The University currently processes checks three times a week, so that even payments required within a few days [only for unique circumstances] can generally be produced in a timely fashion under normal business process.
+The University currently processes checks at least twice a week, so that even payments required within a few days [only for unique circumstances] can generally be produced in a timely fashion under normal business process.
 The university participates in anti-fraud protection services that require issued checks be reported to our financial institution 24 hours before a payee may present the item for payment, therefore only legitimate emergency check requests will be considered outside the university’s normal check processing schedule.
 Inconvenience and failure to complete and submit paperwork im a timely manner or follow university procedures are not considered emergencies.

 All requests for express [emergency] checks must be in the Accounts Payable Office by 11:00am to receive a check that same day.
 Exceptions must be approved by John Knight, AVP Finance or Mark Angel, Associate Controller.